 And one last thing.
 I made a colossal mess when I was rolling these, as the juices seeped out of the strawberries.
 Even if I had been more patient with allowing the ground flaxseeds to absorb the liquid, I’m sure a little bit still would have escaped.
 Making the rolls on parchment paper will allow you to salvage the extra liquid and pour it into the bottom of the baking dish for some tasty caramelization underneath.
 Bon appetit!

-- 1 c.
-AP flour plus more for working with the dough
+- 1 cup all-purpose flour plus more for working with the dough

-- 2 tb. grapeseed oil (substitute coconut oil, organic canola oil, or another neutral oil)
+- 2 tbsp grapeseed oil (substitute coconut oil, organic canola oil, or another neutral oil)

-- ½ tb. ground flaxseed (or substitute ground chia seed or coconut flour)
+- ½ tbsp ground flaxseed (or use ground chia seed or coconut flour)

 - pinch salt